mdmustafizurrahman/An-Information-Retrieval-Approach-to-Building-Datasets-for-Hate-Speech-Detection/README.md

 World Wide Web Companion.
 759–760.

 <a id="3">[3]</a> Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 2018.
 Bert: Pretraining of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805 (2018).

+<a id="4">[4]</a> Aymé Arango, Jorge Pérez, and Barbara Poblete.
+2019.
+Hate speech detection is not as easy as
+you may think: A closer look at model validation.
+In Proceedings of the 42nd international acm sigir conference on research and development in information retrieval.
+45–54.